vianarafael/hash_time_locked_contract/README.md

 - 4. After you have used the key to “unlock” the transaction, I can get access to his share of the exchange.
 - 5. Once both parties have access to their respective funds, the atomic swap is completed.

+## Why the use timelock?
+The passage of time can be used as a condition for releasing funds in certain types of cryptocurrency transactions to ensure that both parties involved in the transaction fulfill their respective obligations within a specified period.

+For example, imagine Alice wants to pay Bob for a service, but she wants to make sure that Bob completes the service before the payment is released to him.
+Alice can use a hashlock to create a digital lock on the payment that requires a specific code (hash) to unlock it.
+She can then specify that the hash can only be generated after a certain period of time has passed since the lock was created.

+This means that Bob will only receive payment after a specified period has passed, and Alice can be sure that Bob has completed the service as agreed upon.
+If Bob fails to complete the service within the specified time, Alice can simply choose not to release the payment by keeping the hash secret, and the lock remains in place.

+Overall, the use of time as a condition in hashlocks provides an added layer of security and trust in cryptocurrency transactions.

 ## Resources for learning SmartPy:
 [B9Lab](https://tezos.b9lab.com/smartpy/intro)